-Before you start posting ads on CL, it is important to abide by some basic expectations of CL sellers.
+Before you start posting ads on Craigslist, it is important to abide by some basic expectations of its sellers.

 Craigslist is a community-regulated website, which means the users control what stays and what goes on the site after it is posted.
 If you break the community rules, other users will likely flag your ad and then it will be deleted.
 In order to stay relevant on Craigslist, you need to stay within the community boundaries.